The log minimal model program for K\"ahler $3$-folds: Towards the Existence of Mori fiber spaces

 \end{proof}

-The following theorem is an application of Corollary \ref{cor:partial-mfs} and also a generalization of \cite[Theorem 2.7]{TZ18}. \begin{theorem} Let $(X,B)$ be a klt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
+The following theorem is an application of Corollary \ref{cor:partial-mfs} and also a generalization of \cite[Theorem 2.7]{TZ18}.
+This establishes Theorem \ref{thm:bpf} when $K_X+B$ is not pseudo-effective. \begin{theorem} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
 Let $\omega$ be a nef and big class on $X$ such that $\alpha:=K_X+B+\omega$ is nef but not big.
-Then there exists a proper surjective morphism with connected fibers $\psi:X\to Y$ onto a normal compact K\"ahler surface $Y$ with rational singularities and a K\"ahler class $\alpha _Y\in H^{1, 1}_{\rm BC}(Y)$ such that $\alpha =\psi ^* \alpha _Y$. \end{theorem}
+If either $(X,B)$ is a klt pair or $\omega$ is K\"ahler, then there exists a proper surjective morphism with connected fibers $\psi:X\to Y$ onto a normal compact K\"ahler variety $Y$ with rational singularities and a K\"ahler class $\alpha _Y\in H^{1, 1}_{\rm BC}(Y)$ such that $\alpha =\psi ^* \alpha _Y$. \end{theorem}